sturntpb/if-i-ran-tf2/README.md

 ## Loadouts

-- Spy gets new taunt "wololo", where if an an enemy stands within a 150HU range for more than a second, they turn to the other team (rebalance happens with worst player on own team to die in next 8 seconds.).
+- Spy gets new taunt "wololo", where if an an enemy stands within a 150HU range for more than a second, they turn to the other team (rebalance happens with worst player on own team to die in the respawn period after the next teammate dies).